JohnSkouloudis/CNN_Project/README.md

 pip install torch torchvision numpy matplotlib scikit-learn
 ```
 ## How to Run
-* make sure to change the root_dir parameter if the directory with the dataset is not in the same directory as the project
+* make sure to change the root_dir parameter in the COVID19Dataset object if the directory with the dataset is not in the same directory as the project

 ### Task 1
 ```sh